youcefl/bpsw_x64/README.md

 # A primality test written in assembly x64

 This is an implementation of the Baille-PSW primality test in x86_64 assembly.
-It was written for fun, there is no associated claim regarding the performance.
+It was written for fun, there is no associated claim regarding the performance.<br>
 I put it here in case someone finds it useful.
 I wrote this back in 2014.
 It still compiles and runs in 2026 without any modification to the core algorithm (only added a `-c` flag for benchmarking).

 ## Building the code

 **Platform support:** Windows only (MinGW-w64).
-Visual Studio is not supported.
+Visual Studio is not supported.<br>
-To build the code source msys2 is needed, the installer can be downloaded from [msys2.org](https://www.msys2.org/).
+To build the code source msys2 is needed, the installer can be downloaded from [msys2.org](https://www.msys2.org/).<br>
 Once msys2 is installed run MINGW64, install the needed packages:
 ```bash
 $ pacman -S mingw-w64-x86_64-gcc